How To Host a Webinar: Everything You Need To Know

 Provide opportunities for people to comment, ask questions, or take part in polls, quizzes, and surveys.
 Add gamification elements to your webinar series if you can, and reward attendees with prizes like gift cards for being present, taking part, and referring others.

-Virtual events can feel one-sided and lack the atmosphere that many in-person events have.
-To help address this, look for ways to add a hybrid element to your online event.
+Virtual events can feel one-sided and lack the atmosphere of many in-person events.
+To address this, add a hybrid element to your online event.

-There are so many companies out there competing for your target audience’s time with virtual events — often on similar subject matters.
-Stand out by giving people an exclusive that they can’t get from anyone else.
+With so many companies competing for your target audience’s time with virtual events — often on similar subject matters — stand out by giving people something exclusive that they can’t get from anyone else.

 If you can host an exclusive Q&A with an industry expert who's notoriously hard to lock down, that’s a huge win.
-You can also offer product or service exclusives — like the chance to trial a new feature, a free upgrade to your top tier plan, or an impressive discount on a new product launch.
+You can also offer product or service exclusives—like the chance to trial a new feature, a free upgrade to your top-tier plan, an impressive discount on a new product launch, or a sizable gift card to a random attendee.

 Give your guests a little pick-me-up with a Hoppier virtual card, loaded with a balance that they can spend with local vendors.
-They can order a specialty coffee from their favorite coffee shop or get lunch from their most-loved sushi bar.
+They can order specialty coffee from their favorite coffee shop or get lunch from a tasty sushi bar.

 You don’t have to limit the choices to food vendors, either.
-Keep the options open and let guests use their Hoppier card as a thank you gift, sales incentive, or digital goody bag instead.
+Keep options open and let guests use their Hoppier card as a thank-you gift, sales incentive, or digital goody bag instead.
 They can treat themselves to entertainment, wellness, or another product of their choice.

-Sending drinks and food to webinar guests by mail can be a logistics nightmare — especially if your guests are located around the world.
+Sending drinks and food to webinar guests by mail can be a logistical nightmare.
 Forget all the hassle by using Hoppier virtual cards to put the funds and choosing power in the hands of your guests.

-Webinars can be hit or miss.
-Sometimes they’re amazing and full of value — other times they’re nothing more than a badly executed sales pitch.
+Webinars are hit or miss, so if things go awry, all is not lost.
+Sometimes, they’re amazing and full of value — other times, they’re nothing more than a badly executed sales pitch.
 Follow the steps above, keep your audience’s needs in mind, and introduce some interactive elements, and you have the recipe for an unmissable webinar.

 If you’re looking for a fun way to add a hybrid element to your online events, give Hoppier a try.
-It’s a simple way to not only keep your attendees engaged, but also to simplify your virtual event logistics.
+It’s a simple way to keep your attendees engaged and simplify your virtual event logistics.
 To learn more, book a demo with our friendly team.

 Oops!
 Something went wrong while submitting the form.